cookie2/Final_Project_Programming/readme.txt

 	4.Know what is multithreading and how to use it.
 	5.Give up.

-6.I will upload the text mining code in next commit, maybe.
+6.I will upload the text mining code in next release, maybe.

 7.Do not run simple_text_mining.py!
 I haven't finished it.